hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 #### Section I - Installing HENkaku and VitaDeploy

+1. Press <Btn btn="confirm" /> on "Replace NEAR with VitaDeploy" (Device will restart after this so you will need to access the "henlo-bootstrap" screen again to continue)
 1. Press <Btn btn="confirm" /> on "Install henkaku" to enable homebrew
-1. Press <Btn btn="confirm" /> on "Replace NEAR with VitaDeploy"
 1. Press <Btn btn="confirm" /> on "Exit"

 #### Section II - Configuring HENkaku